Skip to main content

 Bone Marrow Suppression

-• In a clinical study, severe (Grade 3 or 4) platelet deficiency (39% vs. 25%), low red blood cell count (34% vs. 16%), low white blood cell count (34% vs. 13%), and fever along with a low white blood cell count (4% vs. 0 patients) occurred more commonly in patients who were taking Unituxin than in patients who were not taking Unituxin.
+• Severe (Grade 3 or 4) thrombocytopenia (39% vs. 25%), anemia (34% vs. 16%), neutropenia (34% vs. 13%), and febrile neutropenia (4% vs. 0 patients) occurred more commonly in patients in the Unituxin/RA group compared to patients treated with RA alone.

 Electrolyte Abnormalities